The New Face of Wine: Sustainable, Organic, Biodynamic or Natural?

 In a number of wine countries, such as New Zealand and South Africa, sustainability has become an integral part of the national legislation.
 There also are ISO standards and a wide range of other certifying organisations worldwide, whose name or logo you can use if you abide by their rules.
 But without these controls, and if you don’t know the producer, you have no guarantee that the business really operates in a sustainable way.

-Since the 2012 harvest, the term ‘organic wine’ is also allowed on the labels of European wines, providing they are made from organic grapes and they also respect a number of other criteria, such as maximum sulphite contents and the prohibition of certain additives and oenological techniques.
+Since the 2012 harvest, the term ‘organic wine’ is allowed on the labels of European wines, providing they are made from organic grapes and they also respect a number of other criteria, such as maximum sulphite contents and the prohibition of certain additives and oenological techniques.

 Biodynamics takes the principles of sustainable and organic viticulture to a different level, considering vineyards and wineries as holistic entities, with the winegrower and the farm as the centre point of a living and interconnected system.
 Biodynamic principles guide both the work in the vineyard and in the cellars, where most chemical additions are replaced by natural preparations.
 Fermentation happens with indigenous yeasts, the amount of sulphites added during winemaking is significantly lower than in conventional viticulture, and intervention in the natural processes from vine to wine is reduced to a minimum.